-Growing tarragon indoors allows you easy access to the herb and give it protection from cold temperatures.
+Growing tarragon indoors allows you easy access to the herb and gives it protection from cold temperatures.
 Tarragon is only half hardy and does not perform well when exposed to winter chill.
 There are a few tips to learning how to grow tarragon indoors.
-Herbs generally like dry soil, bright light and temperatures near 70 degrees Fahrenheit.
+Herbs generally like dry soil, bright light and temperatures near 70 F. (21 C.).
 Growing tarragon inside is easy if you just follow a few simple requirements.

 How to Grow Tarragon Indoors

 Tarragon is an attractive herb with slender, slightly twisted leaves.
 The plant is a perennial and will reward you will many seasons of flavor if you care for it well.
 Tarragon grows as a many stemmed bush that can get semi-woody as it ages.
 While most herbs thrive in full sun, tarragon seems to perform best in a lower or diffused light situation.
 Allow a location of at least 24 inches height for growing tarragon inside.

 If your kitchen has a window facing anywhere but south, you can successfully grow tarragon.
 The leaves are the useful part of the plant and are best used fresh.
 They add a light anise flavor to foods and are good paired with fish or chicken.
 Tarragon leaves also impart their flavor to vinegar.
 Tarragon also lends its flavor to sauces, dressings and marinades.
 Planting tarragon indoors in the kitchen herb garden is an excellent way to take advantage of this fresh herb.